 Can Solar Panels Be Recycled?

-Considerable energy goes into creating solar panels, from obtaining the raw materials to the manufacturing process and then transporting them.
-Therefore, looking at it from an environmental angle, it makes sense to recycle them.
+A considerable amount of energy goes into making solar panels, which involves getting the raw materials, the production process itself, and then moving them to where they’re needed.
+Therefore, looking at it from an environmental standpoint, recycling them makes perfect sense.

 Solar panels can be recycled, but we are in the early stages of opening dedicated recycling plants.
 The panels are made of silicon, aluminum, copper, plastic, and rubber, which are all recyclable.
 State governments are currently giving grants of up to $10 million to companies looking to set up solar panel recycling.